Yes folks, it's our 2024 comparison of Saver v Bronze v Silver v Gold v Signature models of Haven caravan

 The current system looks like this.
 From cheapest to most expensive:

-For anyone who has been to Haven before, the new 'saver' caravans are similar to the 'standard - older model' caravans whilst the 'bronze' caravans are similar to the 'standard - newer model' caravans.
-Gold is similar to the old platinum plus models.
+For anyone who has been to Haven before, the new 'Saver' caravans are similar to the 'Standard - older model' caravans whilst the 'Bronze' caravans are similar to the 'Standard - newer model' caravans.
+Gold is similar to the old 'Platinum plus' models.
+If you haven't been to a Haven before, check out our guides to the 10 best Haven holiday parks and our guide to saving money on a Haven holiday.

-You'll find that some Haven parks don't have every grade of caravan and some have extra options such as lodges, chalets, apartments, glamping or beach houses.
-This guide will just focus on caravans.
+You'll find that some Haven parks don't have every grade of caravan, and some have extra options such as lodges, chalets, apartments, glamping or beach houses.
+This guide will start by focusing on caravans but there's a bit about lodges further down.

 Summary of what you do and don't get in each grade of Haven caravan